Elmer V.H. and Eileen M. Brooks Chair in Policing

 Ph.D., 1966, Sociology

 Peter K. Manning holds the Elmer V. H. and Eileen M. Brooks Chair in the School of Criminology and Criminal Justice at Northeastern University, Boston, MA.
-He has taught at Michigan State, MIT, Oxford, and the University of Michigan, and was a Fellow of the National Institute of Justice, Balliol and Wolfson Colleges, Oxford, the American Bar Foundation, the Rockefeller Villa (Bellagio), and the Centre for Socio-Legal Studies, Wolfson College, Oxford.
+He has taught at Michigan State, MIT, Oxford, and the University of Michigan, and was a fellow of the National Institute of Justice, Balliol and Wolfson Colleges, Oxford, the American Bar Foundation, the Rockefeller Villa (Bellagio), and the Centre for Socio-Legal Studies, Wolfson College, Oxford.
 Listed in Who’s Who in America, and Who’s Who in the World, he has been awarded many contracts and grants, the Bruce W. Smith and the O.W.
 Wilson Awards from the Academy of Criminal Justice Sciences, and the Charles Horton Cooley Award from the Michigan Sociological Association.
-The author and editor of some 20 books, including Privatization of Policing: Two Views (with Brian Forst) (Georgetown University Press, 2000), his research interests include the rationalizing and interplay of private and public policing, democratic policing, crime mapping and crime analysis, uses of information technology, and qualitative methods.
+The author and editor of some 20 books, including The Technology of Policing: Crime Mapping, Information Technology and the Rationality of Crime Control New York: NYU Press 2008 (paper 2011), Democratic Policing in a Changing World, Paradigm Publishers 2010 (paper 2011), and Phenomenological Theories of Crime (with Michael W. Raphael) Oxford University Online Bibliographies, 2011.
+His research interests include the rationalizing and interplay of private and public policing, democratic policing, crime mapping and crime analysis, uses of information technology, and qualitative methods.

 Professor Manning is currently researching the transformation of policing in Ireland since the Patten Report and is frequently in Belfast and Dublin in this connection.